paulczy/ado-copilot-code-review/README.md

 ## Prerequisites

-Before using this extension, ensure you have:
+This extension supports Windows and Linux Azure DevOps agents.
+Compatible with MS-hosted and self-hosted agents.
+Before using, ensure you have:

 - **GitHub Copilot Subscription**: An active GitHub Copilot subscription (Individual, Business, or Enterprise)
 - **GitHub Personal Access Token**: A PAT with Copilot access permissions